petepm/Singleton/lyrics.md

 I'll sit and play them all day long
 Then lay there all night
 On a pull-out couch
-With tiny ice cube tray
+Like a tiny ice cube tray
 Cursed with nothing normal to say
 I'd say anything to make you feel